adambard/learnxinyminutes-docs/css.html.markdown

     /* Fonts */
     font-family: Arial;
-    font-family: "Courier New"; /* if name has space it appears in double-quote */
+    font-family: "Courier New"; /* if name has spaaace it appears in double-quote */
     font-family: "Courier New", Trebuchet, Arial; /* if first one was not found browser uses the second font, and so forth */ }